-Kate did not suggest a topping for this pancake, but in another
+Kate did not suggest a topping for these, but in another

 recipe in her book, she suggested topping pancakes with powdered sugar.

-Sift together flour, sugar, baking powder, baking soda and salt.
-Set aside.
+Sift together sifted flour, sugar, baking powder and salt.

-Pour batter onto a hot greased griddle or skillet making the size pancakes that you prefer.
+Pour batter onto hot griddle or in skillet, making the size pancakes you prefer.

-When bubbles appear on top and bottom is lightly browned, turn pancake over and cook the other side, until it is lightly browned.
-(Takes about 3 minutes per side).
+When bubbles appear on top and the bottom of pancakes are light golden brown, turn pancakes over and cook the other side, until the bottoms are lightly browned.
+(Takes 2-3 minutes per each side).

 May also be served plain sprinkled with powdered sugar.

-Tip: If you don't like the idea of blue colored pancakes, instead of folding the berries into the batter, pour 1/2 of batter for each pancake the on griddle, sprinkle or place the blueberries on top of the batter.
+TIP: If you don't like the idea of blue colored pancakes, instead of folding the berries into the batter, pour 1/2 of batter for each pancake on the on griddle or pan and sprinkle or place the blueberries on top of the batter.